 The Petit Ermitage in West Hollywood is an eccentric, otherworldly escape: carved-animal benches and Moroccan-red fabrics, roof-garden dining, tangerine trees, herb-infused cocktails, spiced soaps.
 Waitresses wear white harem pants.
 Foil butterflies adorn the window of the bar, which looks over the Hollywood hills.

-Philip and I were in town for a wedding and stayed here (it’s a private hotel; only authorized guests of guests make it past the front desk) on a friend’s recommendation.
+My husband and I were in town for a wedding and stayed here (it’s a private hotel; only authorized guests of guests make it past the front desk) on a friend’s recommendation.
 We arrived late and went straight to the roof for a midnight snack in the bar: fried chicken, crisp salad, hot falafel and a tall pitcher of lemon water.
 The banging and scraping we’d heard from our room turned out to be guys moving furniture for tomorrow’s Easter pool party.
 The staff were doing those late-night chores that are generally unfun—eg., cleaning the ketchup dispenser—but they were all in just amazingly good moods.
 They were so nice to each other, and to us.

 Our room smelled faintly of damp, and the gas fireplace emitted no more than a dull glow (and also, as we found the next evening, conveyed the canned-sounding voices and laughter faintly down to us from the bar above).
 A little fence separated the bed from the sunken living room.
 All these oddball things; as if we’d fallen down the rabbit hole, exhausted from travel and time change.